-The Group's operations in the Region are exposed to risks common to all regions that have recently undergone, or are undergoing, political, economic and social change, including currency fluctuations, exchange control restrictions, an evolving regulatory environment, inflation, economic downturns, local market disruptions, labour unrest, changes in disposable income or gross national product, variations in interest rates and taxation policies, expected declines in the birth rate and other similar factors.
+The Group's operations in the Region are also exposed to risks common to all regions that have recently undergone, or are undergoing, political, economic and social change, including currency fluctuations, exchange control restrictions, an evolving regulatory environment, inflation, economic downturns, local market disruptions, labour unrest, changes in disposable income or gross national product, variations in interest rates and taxation policies, expected declines in the birth rate and other similar factors.
 Political or economic instability resulting from the occurrence of any of these risks may adversely affect the real estate market in the affected country or countries of the Region.
 The level of risk that the Group faces differs significantly between the different countries where the Group operates.
-It is generally believed that the risk in Central and Eastern European countries, which are members of the European Union, is lower compared to countries, such as Russia, which is not a member of the European Union.
+It is generally believed that the risk in Central and Eastern European countries, which are members of the European Union, is lower compared to countries, such as Russia, which are not members of the European Union.
 However, the Group could be affected by these issues in each of the countries in which it has its operations or assets.

-The political systems in some of the countries of the Region such as Russia may be vulnerable to popular dissatisfaction, including dissatisfaction with the results of the privatisations of the 1990s, as well as to demands for autonomy from certain regional and ethnic groups.
-Political instability may disrupt day-to-day operations or discourage foreign investment in such countries.
-Further, a wave of uncertainty and political unrest has developed across large parts of Europe in recent months reflecting a growing backlash against Euro zone policy makers and governments and political parties who have advocated greater fiscal austerity measures in relation to their respective national economies.
+The political systems in some of the countries of the Region such as Russia may be vulnerable to public dissatisfaction and social changes causing political instability which may disrupt day-today operations or discourage foreign investment in such countries.
+Further, large parts of Europe have experienced uncertainty and political unrest in recent years as a result of a backlash against Euro zone policy makers and governments and political parties who advocated greater fiscal austerity measures in relation to their respective national economies.

 As a result, the Group's performance could be significantly affected by events in the Region beyond its control, such as a general downturn in the economy of countries in which the Group has its operations or assets, political instability, changes in regulatory requirements and applicable laws (including in relation to taxation), the condition of financial markets and interest and inflation rate fluctuations.
-Such events could reduce the Group's rental income and/or the market value of its properties.
-Adverse economic or political developments in the markets where the Group operates may have a material adverse effect on the Group's business, financial condition, prospects and results of operations.
+Such events and adverse economic or political developments in the markets in which the Group has its operates or assets could reduce the Group's rental income and/or the market value of its properties which could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.